The 411 on Braille Business CardsPublished on

 Real world example

 Braille Works’ generic company business card has our contact information.
-This provides the reader the information they need to reach us.
+This provides the reader with the information they need to reach us.
 Here’s the text we emboss on the card:

 What do you notice?